mrcheidel/RedisUbuntuDocker/README.md

 ### Install Redis Commander (Redis Admin Web UI)

-Edit the filename **redis-commander.json** and update the **host** value parameter
+Edit the filename **redis-commander.json** and update the **host** value parameter with you docker-machine ip-address

-If you are running over Mac, Docker run over a VirtualBox machine and do you need find the ip-address for the Docker Host.
+If you are running over Mac, Docker run over a VirtualBox machine and do you need find the docker-machine ip-address:

 	ifconfig --format=unix | grep 'vboxnet0' -A 1  | grep 'inet'| cut -d\  -f2

 	{